arthur-debert/lual/README.md

     For simpler applications or those with basic logging needs, lual's built-in output writers (like console and file) are generally sufficient.
 However, larger or more complex applications often require logging to diverse systems, each with unique protocols, formats, and performance considerations.

     In many scenarios, logging to files or syslog provides a good baseline, as these can often be integrated with other systems via adapters.
 But, if you require direct integration with specialized output targets and cannot use file/syslog adapters, you would need to implement custom output writers.

-2.  **Blocking I/O**

-    By default, all logging operations in lual are blocking.
-For high-throughput systems where logging performance and application responsiveness are critical, lual provides async I/O with pluggable backends.

-    New: in beta testing:  [Async I/O Guide](docs/guide/async-io.md) for configuration and backend options.
-The coroutine backend offers significant performance improvements for most use cases, with true non-blocking backends planned.

 ## Contributing